Kayzaks/HackingNeuralNetworks/README.md

 This is a short introduction on methods to use neural networks in an offensive manner (bug hunting, shellcode obfuscation, etc.) and how to exploit neural networks found in the wild (information extraction, malware injection, backdooring, etc.).

 Most of the methods presented are accompanied by an exercise found in this repo.
-The full article can be found here as well in the 'Article.pdf' file here or on arXiv at
+The full article can be found here in '[Article.pdf](Article.pdf)' or on arXiv (uploaded soon).

 ---